zbennis/spring-boot-angular-todo-app-with-kanban-dashboard/README.md

 # Backend

-You can run the backend either with Intellij App runner or cd to backend directory and run one of the following commands -> ./gradlew run or ./gradlew bootRun.
+You can run the backend either with Intellij(Or your favorite IDE ;) ) App runner or cd to backend directory and run one of the following commands -> ./gradlew run or ./gradlew bootRun.
 Default (hardcoded) user is -> (pseudo:test , pw:test )for both backend and frontend.